Category Archives: Pelham GA

 A retail establishment of this size would have been considered enormous in a larger city, but for one to have been located in the little farm town of Pelham was nothing short of amazing.
 Judson Larrabee Hand modeled his store on Marshall Field’s in Chicago and when it opened in 1916, dubbed it “The Largest Rural Department Store in the World”.
 Perhaps its most impressive architectural feature, besides its sheer size, is a central open rotunda highlighted by a dome (not visible from street level).
 Over the years the Hand Trading Company helped establish Pelham as both an agricultural and retail center for the region, but changing times led to its inevitable closure by 1984.
-It’s my understanding that the Joint Development Authority (Mitchell, Colquitt, Grady and Thomas) has been slowly renovating the building from the inside out, and I believe it now features event and retail space.
-They have a Facebook page.
+A long-term renovation of the building into apartments is nearly complete as of 2019.

 An interesting side note: Hand’s daughter, Virginia, was the wife of Cason Callaway, famous for Callaway Gardens; his daughter Alice was married to Fuller Callaway, Jr.